 - Care home top-up fees

 The OA aims to deal with all applications sensitively, promptly and in confidence.
-We will arrange home visits by volunteer case workers, often former Officers themselves, who will forward reports to the OA Benevolence Department for the Benevolence Committee to consider the award of grants or other assistance.
+We will arrange home visits by volunteer case workers, often former Officers themselves, who will forward reports to the OA Grants and Welfare Department for the Committee to consider the award of grants or other assistance.

 We can also guide you to services and advice to help with things that we all face from time-to-time, for example: applying for benefits, legal issues, relationship difficulties, caring responsibilities, loneliness, stress and anxiety.
 We know that one problem can lead to another, so we look at the whole picture.